Opportunity-Holding/RESTar.SQLite/README.md

 {
     public static void Main()
     {
-        var sqliteProvider = new SQLiteProvider
+        var sqliteProvider = new SQLiteProvider(@"C:\MyDb\MyDatabaseName.sqlite");
-        (
-            databaseDirectory: @"C:\MyDb",
-            databaseName: "MyDatabaseName"
-        );
         RESTarConfig.Init(resourceProviders: new [] {sqliteProvider});
     }
 }
 ```

 The database name may only contain letters, numbers and underscores.
-If there is no directory matching the database directory given in the `SQLiteProvider` constructor, it will be created automatically.
-The database file will be placed in the given `databaseDirectory` directory and have the filename `<databaseName>.sqlite`.
+If there is no directory matching the path given in the `SQLiteProvider` constructor, it will be created automatically.
+The database file will be created if it does not already exist.
 Any existing file in the directory with that name will be reused.

 ### Table mapping validation rules